-washingto on, D.C.
-20549 FOR M 10-K (Mark One) ANNUAL REPORT PURSUANT TO SECTIO ACT OF 1934 N 13 OR 15(d) OF THE SECURITIES EXCHANGE For the fiscal year ended April 2, 2016 or ☐ TRANSITION REPORT PURSUANT TO SEC EXCHANGE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES For the transition period from to e Number 000-08822 Cavco Ind (Exact name of registra ustries, Inc. nt as specified in its charter) Delaware 56-2405642 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) , ral Avenue, Suite 800 Arizona 85004 602- ntive offices, including zip code) 256-6263 number, including area code) Securities registered pursu ant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.01 Name of each exchange on which registered The Nasdaq Stock Market LLC (Global Select Market) Securities registered pursuan t to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes required to be filed by Section 13 or 15(d) of the Securities Exchange od that the registrant was required to file such reports), and (2) has been ically and posted on its corporate Web site, if any, every Interactive Data ulation S-T (§232.405 of this chapter) during the preceding 12 months and post such files).
-Yes No · tem 405 of Regulation S-K (§229.405 of this Chapter) is not contained e, in definitive proxy or information statements incorporated by Indicate by check mark whether the registrant is a large accelerated f Large accelerated filer ☐ Non-accelerated filer ☐ (Do not check if a smaller reporting co Accelerated filer Smaller reporting company
+Washington, D.C.
+20549

+(Mark One)

+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or to

+For the fiscal year ended April 1, 2017

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission File Number 000-08822

+Delaware (State or other jurisdiction of incorporation or organization) 56-2405642 (I.R.S.
+Employer Identification No.)

+1001 North Central Avenue, Suite 800 Phoenix, Arizona 85004 (Address of principal executive offices, including zip code) 602-256-6263 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock, par value \$0.01 Name of each exchange on which registered The Nasdaq Stock Market LLC (Global Select Market)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes \Box No \blacksquare Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes \Box No \blacksquare Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \blacksquare No \Box

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (229.405 of this Chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a small reporting company.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer ×

+Non-accelerated filer (Do not check if a smaller reporting company) Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Yes 🗆 No 🗵